Pupil Premium Funding

-The DfE has given Cleeve School the freedom to use this as we see fit based on our knowledge of our student’s needs.
+The Department for Education has given Cleeve School the freedom to use this as we see fit based on our knowledge of our student’s needs.
 However, we as a school are accountable for the use of this additional funding.

 Gloucestershire County Council’s Access to Learning Team has launched a new portal to enable Parents and Guardians to apply online for Free School Meals across the county.

 For more information, or to make an application Parents/Guardians should visit: www.gloucestershire.gov.uk/freeschoolmeals.